Updated April 2026

 |---|---|---|

-| Size | Standard | Roughly twice as large |
+| Size | Standard | Roughly twice the size of GB |

-| Sugar content | Low | Lower than yellow banana |
+| Sugar content | Low | Lower than a yellow banana |

 | Starch content | High | Higher |